kellysdev/meet/README.md

 # Meet App

 A serverless, progressive web application built with React using a test-driven development technique.
-This meet app will use the Google Calendar API to fetch upcoming events.
+This app uses the Google Calendar API to fetch upcoming events, utilizes OAuth2 authentication and AWS Lambda serverless functions, and features data visualization enabled by Recharts.

 ## Serverless